 The Patience to Grow

 A good asparagus bed takes several years to hit its stride.
-Year one only take a few shoots, let most of them grow so they can work on growing roots, year 2 harvest only a little bit more.
-The greedier you are in the beginning, the longer it will take for the plants to get well established roots.
+Year one only takes a few shots, let most of them grow so they can work on growing roots, year 2 harvest only a little bit more.
+The greedier you are in the beginning, the longer it will take for the plants to get well-established roots.
 The wait must be what makes them taste so good.
 I think the biggest misconception about asparagus is that the thick shoots are not as tender or tasty, but in truth, there is no difference in deliciousness based on the diameter of the shoot.

 Ryan Van Wilgen